leo-shopify/h/README.md

 ## Features

-- DOM *HTMLElement*s can be passed as a first argument or as children, enabling the modification of existing elements.
+- DOM *HTMLElement*s can be passed as a first argument and as children, enabling the modification of existing elements.

 - Compatible with [jsx](#jsx).
 The first argument of `h` can be a *function* that accepts the rest of the arguments, enabling *react-style components*.

 - Explicit distinction between DOM *attributes* and *properties*.
-  The optional second argument can be a plain JavaScript *Object*, a *Map*, or a *WeakMap*.
-Its members are added to the *HTMLElement* as attributes (or removed if the value is `null` or `undefined`).
+  When the optional second argument is a plain JavaScript *Object* its members are added to the *HTMLElement* as attributes (or removed if the value is `null` or `undefined`).
   If a member with a `$` key is included its values are recursively copied to the *HTMLElement* as properties, allowing `style` properties as objects, *event properties* and giving explicit control to the programmer.

 - Lightweight.
 Less than `1kb` minified.
 No dependencies.